SEMICeu/SDG-sandbox/process_and_method/quality/README.md

 [the actual evidences to be exchanged] in terms of **correctness of the XML data** with respect to the data models: this can be supported by tools like **the Interoperability testbed** and can be included as a post-development step after phase 7 (finalisation) of the methodology.

 ## source of data
-This ensured by the requirement that all data comes from **authoritative sources**.
-Member states are responsible to identify and connect the authorities to the system.
+This is ensured by the requirement that all data comes from **authoritative sources**.
+Member States are responsible for identifying and connecting the relevant authorities to the system.